Volodymyr Ivasiuk: Discography

+Legacy

+Chervona Ruta, an all-Ukrainian youth music festival dedicated to the memory of Volodymyr Ivasiuk, first opened in Chernivtsi in 1989, ten years after the musician's death.
+Since 1993 an international contest of youth singers has been hosted in memory of Ivasiuk in Chernivtsi.

+A number of prominent Ukrainian musical collectives were named after songs composed by Ivasiuk, most notably Chervona Ruta.

-On 18 May he was found hanged in a forest located on the outskirts of Lviv.
-The body was discovered by an off-duty soldier who was testing his radio.
-The official cause of death was listed as suicide but the exact circumstances remain unknown to this day.
-His celebrity status in the Soviet Union and his cultural contributions to Ukraine drew the attention of authorities.
-His songs, mostly about love to local geographical features and customs, could be perceived as rousing nationalist sentiments in listeners, but Ivasyuk was never confirmed to be politically active.
+Ivasiuk's celebrity status in the Soviet Union and his cultural contributions to Ukraine drew the attention of authorities.
+His songs, mostly about love to local geographical features and customs, could be perceived as rousing nationalist sentiments in listeners, but Ivasiuk was never confirmed to be politically active.

-Ivasyuk’s funeral was attended by over 10,000 people.
-After his death his compositions were removed for a time from sale and radio play.
-In June 2019 a new official Forensic examination concluded that Ivasyuk could not have hanged himself without the help of someone else.

-Ivasyuk is buried at Lychakiv Cemetery.
+In 1988 Ivasiuk was posthumously awarded the Ostrovsky prize of the Komsomol of Ukraine, and in 1994 - the Shevchenko National Prize.

 Among his legacy was the first Soviet rock-opera, whose scenario and songs were specifically written for performance by Sofia Rotaru.
-In 2009, President Viktor Yushchenko awarded Ivasyuk the Hero of Ukraine medal posthumously.
+In 2009, President Viktor Yushchenko awarded Ivasiuk the Hero of Ukraine medal posthumously.

 Remembrance

 There is a museum in Chernivtsi dedicated to preserving his memory and he has statues in Lviv and Kitsman.

-In 2015 former Nohinska street in Dnipro was renamed to Volodymyr Ivasyuk street.
+In 2015 former Nohinska street in Dnipro was renamed to Volodymyr Ivasiuk street.

+Heroes of Stalingrad Avenue in Kyiv was renamed to Volodymyr Ivasiuk Avenue in September 2022.